Fanael/helm-w32-launcher/README.md

 APIs, so they're unable to correctly start a shortcut from a path containing characters outside the current code page. .NET uses Unicode APIs, so it just works there.

-The first time `helm-w32-launcher` is called, it tries to compile `StartMenuItems.cs`.
-If you have .NET 2.0 or newer installed, this should just work, so any errors messages from `csc.exe` should be reported as bugs.